discordjs/guide/guide/creating-your-bot/common-questions.md

 ### What is the difference between a User and a GuildMember?

-A lot of users get confused what is the difference between a User and a GuildMember.
+A lot of users get confused as to what the difference between Users and GuildMembers is.

-The simple answer is that an User represent a global Discord user and a GuildMember represent a Discord user on a specific server.
+The simple answer is that a User represent a global Discord user and a GuildMember represent a Discord user on a specific server.
 That means only GuildMembers can have permissions, roles, and nicknames for example because all these things are server-bound information that could be different on every server that user is in.